- 09 Jun 2010

 Agency Costs, Mispricing, and Ownership Structure

-Executive Summary — Under what circumstances do firms access capital markets when the potential for agency costs is high?
+Overview — Under what circumstances do firms access capital markets when the potential for agency costs is high?
 The prevailing view holds that controlling shareholders sell shares to outsiders only when internal capital is inadequate to fund attractive investment opportunities.
 While the role of market efficiency in corporate finance has attracted considerable research attention, the interaction of stock market mispricing with agency problems is not well understood.
 HBS doctoral graduate Sergey Chernenko and professors C. Fritz Foley and Robin Greenwood propose a new explanation—based on stock market mispricing—for why firms with a controlling shareholder raise outside equity, even when firms cannot commit not to expropriate minority shareholders.
 Key concepts include:

 - Stock mispricing offsets agency costs and induces a controlling shareholder to raise capital.
 Higher misvaluations are required to support the creation of ownership structures that give rise to more expropriation.